-Project Circleg is a low-cost prosthetic leg system designed for the needs and circumstances of amputees in less developed countries.
+Project Circleg is an appropriate lower-limb prosthetic system designed for the needs of amputees in developing countries.
 By using recycled plastic waste in combination with simple production methods, the Circleg prosthesis can be produced locally and cost-effectively.

 What it makes unique

 The modular design ensures that the Circleg prosthetic system can be individually adapted to the user in terms of size and color.
 This allows expressing individual personalities through the Circleg prosthesis.